BjorHart/test1/README.md

 # Summer-Intern-Project-2019
 This repo is for the Summer Interns 2019 and their robotic arm project.

 The repo contains folders with essential documentation and setup instructions for all major parts of the project.
+There is also a "Quick setup"-guide for launching the Digital Twin, provided that all other elements are configured correctly.
 Below is a list of the folders followed by a short introduction to the content in each folder for faster navigation.

+#### "Quick setup"-guide
+If both arduino boards have all pins correctly placed (according to the documentation) and the "braccio-board" is connected to the right YUN, the following steps are required to launch the complete application:

+1. Plug arduinos and braccio into stikkontakt.
+Wait for blue lights to appear on both arduino YUN boards, if they dont appear, see further documentation for setup.
+2. On the virtual machine; run "twin.exe" located on the "Summer interns" folder.
+This will start the runtime simulation of the robotic arm as well as start the Vuforia server.
+3.

 ## List of topics
 1. [Arduino](#of1)